How to Fix “http 500 error” EAC/OWA Exchange Server

 2. Upgrade Net Framework

-3. Works when login to ECP link in this form https:// servername/ecp?
+3. Works when login to the ECP link in this form https:// servername/ecp?
 ExchClientVer=15